sinonjs/sinon/docs/README.md

 This folder structure contains the markdown files that becomes the Sinon.JS documentation site published to GitHub Pages.
 Eventually this will replace the current site at https://sinonjs.org.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing documentation to Sinon.JS.
+This file also lists how to run the site locally.

 ## Documentation release process